DMVis/DMVis/documentation/utils/DMVisError.md

 # DMVisError

-DMVisError is a function in the DMVis library that standardises the way of error handling and messages.
+DMVisError is a function that standardises the way of error handling and messages in the DMVis library.

 # DMVisError